 - Workbook Tools README

-- Analysis & Targets Aid Region Bottom Up (Note: Not yet updated to align with new standards released in 2022 or new LEAP data)
+- December 2023 Update: Analysis & Targets Aid Region Bottom Up (format matches 2023 LEAP data)

-- Maps: The Vermont Center for Geographic Information (VCGI) has updated the Planning Atlas with the Act 174 constraint layers.
+- Mapping Support: The Vermont Center for Geographic Information (VCGI) has updated the Planning Atlas with the Act 174 constraint layers.
 Be sure to choose, “Act 174 – Energy Planning” from the drop down.

 - GIS practitioners may also wish to visit the Open Geodata Portal (Search for 'act 174' | Vermont Open Geodata Portal Your source for geospatial data) and/or the Geocortex Viewer for HTML5 (vermont.gov).

 - VCGI's data release is available at: Act 174 Statewide Energy Planning Data Updated: Known and Possible Constraints, Renewable Energy Potential | Vermont Center for Geographic Information

 - VCGI's training slides "Finding and Using Act 174 Data - 2022 Update"